 Interested in learning more about the MA in Learning and Design?
-Join us for an admissions event, where you can chat with our faculty, staff, and current students.
+Contact us to request a meeting or phone call with staff, faculty, or current students to learn more!

 Application Process and Materials

 We are excited to receive your application!
 Students interested in the Master of Arts in Learning and Design need to meet the following requirements to be considered for admission:

 A bachelor’s degree from an accredited university (or the equivalent) with a record showing promise of success in graduate studies.
 The Graduate School of Arts and Sciences requires a 3.0 cumulative GPA (or its equivalent) for admission.

 High academic achievement, a clear commitment to learning and design, and related work or academic experience and achievements.

 Below is a checklist of required application materials.
 A completed application must include the following: